 How does ADDIE work with interactive online courses?

 A tried and trusted method for course creation.
-However, can be too rigid for interactive eLearning modules and lead to costly redevelopment costs further down the line. “
+However, can be too rigid for interactive digital learning modules resulting in costly redevelopment costs. “

 Cons: Rigid approach, can result in costly redevelopment.